Congleton (UK Parliament constituency): Creation

 The constituency was created for the 1983 general election following the major reorganisation of local authorities under the Local Government Act 1972, which came into effect on 1 April 1974.
 It comprises parts of Macclesfield and the abolished constituencies of Crewe, Knutsford and Nantwich.

 Boundaries

 1983–1997: The Borough of Congleton, and the Borough of Crewe and Nantwich ward of Haslington.

 The town of Congleton was previously in the constituency of Macclesfield; Alsager, Sandbach and Haslington, came from Crewe; Middlewich from Nantwich; and rural areas comprising the former Rural District of Congleton were previously part of Knutsford.

 1997–2010: The Borough of Congleton.

 Haslington was transferred to Crewe and Nantwich.

 The Parliamentary Constituencies (England) Order 2007 made no changes to Congleton.
 However, before this came into force for the 2010 election, the Borough of Congleton was abolished on 1 April 2009, becoming part of the new unitary authority of Cheshire East.
-Consequently, the constituency's boundaries are currently:
+Consequently, the constituency's boundaries were revised to:

-2010–present: The Cheshire East Borough wards of Alsager, Brereton Rural (part), Congleton East, Congleton West, Dane Valley, Middlewich, Odd Rode, Sandbach Elworth, Sandbach Ettiley Heath and Wheelock, Sandbach Heath and East, and Sandbach Town.
+2010–2024: The Borough of Cheshire East wards of Alsager, Brereton Rural (most), Congleton East, Congleton West, Dane Valley, Middlewich, Odd Rode, Sandbach Elworth, Sandbach Ettiley Heath and Wheelock, Sandbach Heath and East, and Sandbach Town.

+2024–present: The Borough of Cheshire East wards of Alsager, Brereton Rural, Congleton East, Congleton West, Dane Valley, Odd Rode, Sandbach Elworth, Sandbach Ettiley Heath and Wheelock, Sandbach Heath and East, and Sandbach Town.